-The Community Blood Bank of Northwest Pennsylvania and Western New York is the predominant supplier of blood to hospitals in Erie, Elk, McKean, Mercer, Potter, Tioga, Warren and Venango counties, as well as to Titusville Area Hospital.
-They are the preferred supplier to many hospitals in Allegany and Chautauqua counties in Western New York.
+The Community Blood Bank of Northwest Pennsylvania and Western New York is the predominant supplier of blood to hospitals in Erie, Elk, McKean, Mercer, Potter, Tioga, Warren and Venango counties, as well as the Titusville Area Hospital.
+We are the preferred supplier to many hospitals in Allegany and Chautauqua counties in Western New York.
 We rely on donors in these areas to support their local blood supply.

 Is there a minimum number of donations needed?

 We need about 700 donors each & every week in order to keep up with usage by our partner hospitals.